 Sarah Robyn Farrell

-Writer, environmental communicator, musician and socio-environmental activist
+environmental communicator, musician, writer and socio-environmental activist

-As a writer, environmental communicator, musician and activist, I dedicate my work and art to the pursuit for a more sustainable and just world.
+As an environmental communicator, musician, writer and activist, I dedicate my work and art to the pursuit for a more sustainable and just world.
 I am not disillusioned nor married to the outcome of “saving the world” but believe that every action to build a better world for all is a worthwhile one.
 I am passionate about addressing the intersections between environmental injustice, and all other forms of social injustice.
 You can read about my take on intersectional environmentalism here.
 I am also interested in addressing the disconnection to nature and community that humanity has come to suffer from, largely as a result of white settler colonialism and unregulated capitalism.